Structure analysis¶

 The contact search uses an instance of NeighborSearch.

->>> st.setup_entities()
+>>> st_virus.setup_entities()

->>> ns = gemmi.NeighborSearch(st[0], st.cell, 5).populate()
+>>> ns = gemmi.NeighborSearch(st_virus[0], st_virus.cell, 5).populate()

 If you’d like to ignore hydrogens from the model,

-call ns.populate(include_h=False)
+call ns.populate(include_h=False).

 If you’d like to ignore waters, either remove waters from the Model

-) or ignore results that contain waters.
+(function remove_waters()) or ignore results that contain waters.

 The actual contact search is done by: